 Skip to main content

-The following guide deploys the Minimus MariaDB image together with custom certificates generated with OpenSSL to help you get started.
-Run the code to try it out for yourself.
+The following guide will help you deploy the Minimus MariaDB image with self-signed, locally issued certificates to help you get started.
+Run the code to try it for yourself.

 Components

-• MariaDB image: MariaDB container configured with the secure configuration for client authentication.
+• MariaDB image built by Minimus: MariaDB container configured with the secure configuration for client authentication.

-• certgen.sh script: Generates a custom CA, server, and client certificates using OpenSSL.
+• certgen.sh script: Shell script that generates a custom CA, server, and client certificates using OpenSSL.

 • minidebug image: A Minimus dev toolkit that provides a shell, OpenSSL, and other utilities used to generate the certificates.